MicrosoftDocs/azure-reference-other/studio-module-reference/compute-elementary-statistics.md

  Calculates the *sum* of the column values.

 ## Examples
- There are currently no examples that use this module.
-However, the following experiments in the [Model Gallery](https://gallery.cortanaintelligence.com/) demonstrate how you can create a summary report that contains descriptive statistics for an entire dataset.

- After reviewing the summary report, you might save it as a dataset and then add more detailed statistics, using the options in  [Compute Elementary Statistics](compute-elementary-statistics.md).
+The following experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/) demonstrate how you can create a summary report that contains descriptive statistics for an entire dataset.
+The summary report contains only general statistics; however, you can save it as a dataset and then add more detailed statistics, using the options in [Compute Elementary Statistics](compute-elementary-statistics.md).

--   In the [Download dataset from UCI](https://gallery.cortanaintelligence.com/Experiment/24c4e869c5c448958ce923c2e2bfbb27) sample, the [Summarize Data](summarize-data.md) module is used to generate a summary report on all columns in the dataset.
+- [Download dataset from UCI](https://gallery.cortanaintelligence.com/Experiment/24c4e869c5c448958ce923c2e2bfbb27): The [Summarize Data](summarize-data.md) module is used to generate a summary report on all columns in the dataset.

--   In the [Dataset Processing and Analysis](https://gallery.cortanaintelligence.com/Experiment/943c3d4becb7470e8acac6af699d6ea9) sample, the [Summarize Data](summarize-data.md) module is used to generate a summary report on all columns in the dataset.
+- [Dataset Processing and Analysis](https://gallery.cortanaintelligence.com/Experiment/943c3d4becb7470e8acac6af699d6ea9): The [Summarize Data](summarize-data.md) module is used to generate a summary report on all columns in the dataset.

-##  <a name="Notes"></a> Technical Notes
+##  <a name="Notes"></a> Technical notes

+This section contains implementation details, tips, and answers to frequently asked questions.

+### Tips

 The following conditions must be satisfied when using the [Compute Elementary Statistics](compute-elementary-statistics.md) module:

 - There must be a sufficient number of data points (rows) to compute the selected statistic.
 For example, to compute **Sample standard deviation** requires at least two data points; otherwise, the result is NaN.

 -  Input columns must be numeric or Boolean.

--   Boolean columns are processed as follows:

-    -   MIN is computed as logical AND.

-    -   MAX is computed as logical OR.

-    -   RANGE checks whether the number of unique values in the column equals 2.

--   Missing values are ignored.

--   For statistics that require floating-point calculations, True = 1.0 and False = 0.0

--   By default, all numeric columns are selected.
-However, if any numeric columns are marked as categorical, you might get the following error.

-     Error 0056: Column with name \<column name> is not in an allowed category.
+By default, all numeric columns are selected.
+However, if any numeric columns are marked as categorical, you might get the following error: " Error 0056: Column with name \<column name> is not in an allowed category."

 To correct the error, add an instance of the [Edit Metadata](edit-metadata.md) module, select the column with the problem, and use the option **Remove categorical**.

+### Implementation details

+Boolean columns are processed as follows:

++ MIN is computed as logical AND.

++ MAX is computed as logical OR.

++ RANGE checks whether the number of unique values in the column equals 2.

++ Missing values are ignored.

++ For statistics that require floating-point calculations, True = 1.0 and False = 0.0

-##  <a name="ExpectedInputs"></a> Expected Input
+##  <a name="ExpectedInputs"></a> Expected inputs

 |Name|Type|Description|
 |----------|----------|-----------------|
 |Dataset|[Data Table](data-table.md)|Input dataset|

-##  <a name="parameters"></a> Module Parameters
+##  <a name="parameters"></a> Module parameters

 |Name|Range|Type|Default|Description|
 |----------|-----------|----------|-------------|-----------------|